Media Collection Development Policy

 Selection Responsibility and Criteria

-The University Librarian delegates primary selection responsibility for media materials to the Reference and Media Librarian.
-The Reference and Media Librarian maintains a current set of selection tools for media materials, including publisher and distributor catalogs (mostly Web-based), and continually monitors critical issues such as pricing, copyright developments, and alternative sources for materials.
+The University Librarian delegates primary selection responsibility for media materials to the Reference and Instruction Librarian.
+The Reference and Instruction Librarian maintains a current set of selection tools for media materials, including publisher and distributor catalogs (mostly Web-based), and continually monitors critical issues such as pricing, copyright developments, and alternative sources for materials.
 In cases where the cost of a media program is substantial, no-cost or nominally priced previewing of items, by the requesting party, is suggested, if time and budgetary constraints make it appropriate.
 All media materials are purchased with life-of-tape licensing; short-term use and duplication rights are not acquired.
 Most educational programs are purchased with public performance rights.
 Non-educational programs, such as feature films, are not purchased with public performance rights.

-The Reference and Media Librarian works closely with the faculty and the liaison librarians in selecting materials for the media collection.
+The Reference and Instruction Librarian works closely with the faculty and the liaison librarians in selecting materials for the media collection.
 Formats collected are chosen to meet the demands of the university community and to offer the most convenient, cost-effective, and appropriate access of information to library patrons.

-Those formats currently being collected are:
+Formats currently being collected are:

 Downloadable and Streaming formats: